astropy/astropy/docs/cosmology/index.rst

 use the ``set`` function of `~astropy.cosmology.default_cosmology` to set a cosmology for the current Python session.
-If you have not set a default cosmology using one of the methods described above, then the cosmology module will default to using the nine-year WMAP parameters.
+If you have not set a default cosmology using one of the methods described above, then the cosmology module will default to using the Planck 2015 parameters.

 It is strongly recommended that you use the default cosmology through the `~astropy.cosmology.default_cosmology` science state object.
 An